-Prior to the list's publishing allows the University to com- "...if there is going to be a list of the top colleges in America, we should be in that list."
-Dennis Moore director of public relations specific categories. each year, Notre Dame practice Moore said Notre Dame's best ratings came in the graduation rate officials voland alumni giving categories, untarily subachieving fourth-place distincmit statistition in both.
-The school was data 14th in selectivity and 16th in about the school to faculty resources.
-U.S. News, a And despite a hugely lucrative end this year to the \$1 bilpare itself to other schools in see RANKING/page 4 Norton/Moscona plans year's activity By ERIN LaRUFFA Associate News Editor After assuming their positions at the middle of last semester, student body president Brooke Norton and vice president Brian Moscona said they are ready to put their plans for the Notre Dame community into action.
+Prior to the list's publishing each year, allows the University to com- "...if there is going to be a list of the top colleges in America, we should be in that list."
+Dennis Moore director of public relations Notre Dame Notre Dame's best ratings officials vol- Moore said came in the graduation rate untarily suband alumni giving categories, achieving fourth-place distincmit statistition in both.
+The school was data cal about the 14th in selectivity and 16th in school to faculty resources.
+U.S. News, a practice And despite a hugely lucrative end this year to the \$1 bilsee RANKING/page 4 Norton/Moscona plans year's activity By ERIN LaRUFFA Associate News Editor After assuming their positions at the middle of last semester, student body president Brooke Norton and vice president Brian Moscona said they are ready to put their plans for the Notre Dame community into action.
 "We got things together rather quickly," said Jonathan Jorissen, Norton and Moscona's chief of staff.
-"It was a natural progression this semester."
-According to Norton, the office of the student body president has four goals for the year: to increase campus unity, to improve communication with the student body, to develop the ideal servant leadership within the office of the president, and finally, to increase collaboration among different groups within the Student Union.
+"It was a natural progression this According to Norton, the office of the student body president has four goals for the year: to increase campus unity, to improve communication with the student body, to develop the ideal servant leadership within the office of the president, and finally, to increase collaboration among different groups within the Student Union.
 "We think all these things go hand in hand," Moscona said.
 When they ran for election last March, he added, everything on their platform related to these four goals.
-Now that they are in office, pursuing these objectives, according to Norton, will "make Notre Dame a better place and help us reach the students."
-In relation to their first goal, Norton, Moscona and Jorissen said they believe student government can play a role in increasing campus unity by providing opportunities for students to learn about other cultures.
-"You can't force people to do things, but you can act as an initiator," Jorissen said.
+Now that they are in office, pursuing these objectives, according to Norton, will "make Notre Dame a better place and help us reach the students.'
+In relation to their first goal, Norton, Moscona and Jorissen said they believe student government can play a role in increasing campus unity by providing opportunities for students to learn about other "You can't force people to do things, but you can act as an initiator," Jorissen said.
 The office of the president plans to rely on its diversity division, one of its several specialized divisions.
 The diversity division, they explained, is planning several events, including discussion groups in dorms and a multicultural fair.
-Although Norton said she does not believe Notre Dame lacks unity, she added that she hopes her office can foster an even greater "sense of inclusiveness here on campus."
-"We're already a very unified student body," said Norton.
-"But there is always room for improvement."
-The multicultural fair, scheduled for November, will feature ethnic student groups from campus.
+Although Norton said she does not believe Notre Dame lacks unity, she added that she hopes her office can foster an even greater "sense of inclusiveness here on cam- "We're already a very unified student body," said Norton.
+"But there is always room for improvement.
+The multicultural fair. scheduled for November, will feature ethnic student groups from campus.
 Jorissen said he hopes that incorporating a variety of cultural groups into the fair will encourage all students to attend the event.
-"I think that when people see an ad for a multicultural event, they think it's just for people of that group," Jorissen said.
-"The multicultural fair will help address that."
-Groups will serve ethnic food and distribute educational information on their cultures.
+"I think that when people see an ad for a multicultural event, they think it's just for people of that group, Jorissen said.
+"The multicultural fair will help address Groups will serve ethnic food and distribute educational information on their cultures.
 After the fair, there will be a salsa dance.
 "That's going to be fun," Moscona said.